koheiw/newsmap/README.md

 Newsmap
 =======

 Newsmap is developed to classify news stories according to their geographical focus.
-Its [online version](http://example.com "International Newsmap") has been working since 2011.
-It has been in Python, but recently implemented in R. This program automatically construct a large geographical dictionary from a corpus of news stories for accurate classification.
+Its [online version](http://newsmap.koheiw.net) has been working since 2011.
+It has first been in Python, but recently implemented in R. This program automatically construct a large geographical dictionary from a corpus of news stories for accurate classification.
+Currently, the **newsmap** package contains seed dictionaries for English, German and Japanese documents.

 How to install
 --------------